Doctor Who Cardiff Walking Tour

 middle of Alexandra Gardens, in the heart of the Civic Centre, next to the Welsh National War Memorial.

-The first Doctor Who Cardiff Tours will take place on Saturday, 15 & 22 August 2020 at 2:30pm.
-More Doctor Who tour dates will be added later in Autumn 2020
+The first Doctor Who Cardiff Tours took place in August 2020.
+Further Doctor Who tour dates may be added in the future.

 Look out for the green umbrella &/or green shirt, or even green fez...